microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 The FHIR specification defines a RESTful API framework for accessing Resources on a FHIR server.
 When an authenticated client app queries a FHIR server for a Resource or set of Resources, the server checks for authorization, and if the request is within scope for the client app, the server carries out a search and returns the results.
 The FHIR standard offers a variety of options for fine tuning search criteria, and in this challenge, we will get practice with different methods of querying the FHIR service in Azure Health Data Services.

 Think of these FHIR searches in user terms – a doctor may want to find all encounters for patients with a certain condition.
-Queries like this are focused on finding multiple Resource instances* (in this case, `Encounter` instances) in a single request.
+Queries like this are focused on finding multiple Resource instances* on a FHIR server (in this case, `Encounter` instances).

 > __*Note:__ In this challenge, at times we will use the term "Resource" to mean "Resource instance" - without explicitly saying "Resource instance".
 This is the way "Resource" is used in the [FHIR literature](https://www.hl7.org/fhir/resourcelist.html) - to mean either "Resource type" or "Resource instance" - depending on context.